sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 	def self.from_file(path)
 end
 ```

+#### Wiring up cached target dependencies
+Since we will not be recreating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow generated targets to reconstruct their target dependencies from the stored `TargetMetadata` objects.

+`def add_cached_subproject(metadata, group)` will be added to `Pod::Project`.

+`def add_cached_dependency(metadata)` will be added to `Xcodeproj::Project::Object::AbstractTarget` and extended only inside of CocoaPods.

+##### Alternative Options
+Instead of caching the necessary information to recreate a `PBXTargetDependency` object, another option would be just opening the project on disk that contains the correct target dependency.
+The concern for this approach is the performance cost of opening a `Pod::Project` object, especially for changes to aggregate targets since that would require opening 300+ projects for larger workspaces.

 #### `ProjectCacheAnalyzer`
 We can utilize the cache models we created to analyze which targets and their associate projects need to be regenerated.
 The `ProjectCacheAnalyzer` takes an instance of a `ProjectInstallationCache` and outputs a `ProjectCacheAnalysisResult` object that will be used by the project generation step.